 Assess: Did you meet the project expectations?
 What skills for research are you developing in order to feel proud and confident in your progress and prepared for future challenges?
 By the end of a project and with the assistance of a teacher’s rubric, you can reflect on your own growth as a learner.
 The library has guidebooks from MLA and APA as well as references to online exemplars that model a properly formatted and cited research paper.

 **A note on Wikipedia**

-Visiting Wikipedia (which can be edited by anyone) is sort of like “going to the village square” to chat with others about the topic.
-Sometimes people have added helpful and accurate content.
-Sometimes salespeople, tricksters or politicians with an agenda are skewing the information or misinforming at Wikipedia pages.
-You can “taste” your topic there and consider where it might go… and even explore the links to more authoritative content.
+Visiting Wikipedia (which is “open source” and can be edited by anyone) is sort of like “going to the village square” to chat with others about the topic.
+Not all of Wikipedia contributors have expertise.
+Furthermore, sometimes salespeople, tricksters or politicians with an agenda are skewing the information or misinforming at Wikipedia pages.
+You can “taste” your topic at Wikipedia and consider where it might go… and even explore the links to more authoritative content.

 HBW’s library recommends that if you want to use Wikipedia, you can carefully do so the first day or two of an assignment, keeping in mind all of the above warnings about credibility.
 However, in preparation for college work where Wikipedia is generally not considered an acceptable source, do not CITE Wikipedia in your scholarly papers.

 It can save researchers a great deal of time to START with a reference source that has been professionally edited and written by paid experts– in either: